Homemade peach syrup is the perfect way to celebrate fresh peaches in the summer and enjoy frozen peaches in the winter.

 - Add it to your favorite cocktails!

-No need to thaw frozen peaches.
-If you’re using frozen peaches for this recipe, just toss them in the pot along with the sugar and water.
+- No need to thaw frozen peaches.
+If you’re using frozen peaches for this recipe instead of fresh fruit, just toss them in the pot along with the sugar and water.
 No thawing time needed.

 Yes.
 My favorite substitute for the white sugar in this simple syrup is brown sugar or maple syrup.
 Changing the sugar will change the taste of the peach syrup a bit, but it’ll still be very delicious.

 Absolutely.
-Fresh or frozen peaches were great in this recipe.
+Fresh or frozen peaches work great in this homemade syrup recipe.
 No need to thaw the frozen peaches before you use them.

 When kept refrigerated, peach simple syrup will last at least 2 weeks.
 Discard it as soon as you notice any changes in color or if it starts to look cloudy.

-Gin and bourbon both go very well with the flavor of peaches.
+Gin and bourbon both go very well with the flavor of peaches and are delicious when mixed with a little of this sweet peach syrup.